HaitaiNg/Education/GoRuck/README.md

 # GoRuck Flag.

-This American flag was designed and built by Haitai Ng for GoRuck Tough NYC 10/12/18.
-This flag stands at 10ft x 3/4in, however the height can be re-adjusted to 5ft x 3/4in.
-Constructed using EMT Steel conduit, this flag is strong and lightweight.
-EMT conduit is one of the lightest form of steel conduit and isused to protect and route electrical wiring in houses and commecial buildings.
+This flag was designed and built by Haitai Ng for GoRuck Tough NYC 10/12/18.
+Constructed using EMT Steel conduit, this flag at 10ft x 3/4in, however the height can be re-adjusted to 5ft x 3/4in.

 <img src="Photos/flag10ft.jpg" width="376" height="894">
 <img src="Photos/flag5ft.jpg" width=“376” height="894">